Southport Lifeboat Station: Southport Offshore Rescue Trust 1988–present

 In early 2005, a campaign was launched to replace the Bessie Worthington, setting a £120,000 target for a VT Halmatic Arctic 24 lifeboat, similar to one used by Sidmouth Lifeboat.
 By September 2006, sufficient funds were raised to commission its construction.
 However, rising costs increased the final price to approximately £140,000 by delivery.
 The Heather White entered service in May 2007.

 With the opening of a charity shop in Birkdale in 2005, the Southport Lifeboat have been able to continually update the kit available for the crew.

 The engines on the Heather White were upgraded from twin 135 hp to twin 150 hp outboards in 2011.

 In 2016, the Trust purchased a new inshore lifeboat from the RNLI, naming it Christopher Taylor, in memory of a Southport man who drowned in the River Avon at Bath.

 The Honda ATV quad bikes were replaced every three years to prevent corrosion issues.
 In 2018, the Trust switched manufacturer to Can-Am ATVs, adding a third quad in January 2021.

 The new Southport Lifeboat Station opened on Marine Drive in January 2022.
 It was dedicated to charity founder Kathleen Wilson in recognition of her fundraising efforts, primarily through the lifeboat shop, which funded most of the building.

-In August 2025, it was announced that an new FRC903 lifeboat had been ordered to replace the Heather White.
+In August 2025, it was announced that a new FRC903 lifeboat had been ordered to replace the Heather White.
 The new vessel, based on the Nikolaas class used by the KNRM, is being built in the Netherlands by Habbeke Shipyard and is due to arrive at station in 2026.